11echeng/free-trial-analysis/README.md

-# Predict Free Trials generated per campaign
+# Predict free trials by campaign strategies
 This code repository is for the Data Science and Engineering OA's.
 This repository stores Robinhood, Klaviyo, and MLB projects.

 ### Campaign Problem: